Which of the following best describes the difference between qual... | Study Prep in Pearson+

 1

-Step 1: Understand the definitions of qualitative and quantitative data.
-Qualitative data refers to non-numerical information that describes categories, attributes, or qualities, such as colors, labels, or types.
+Understand that qualitative data refers to non-numerical information that describes categories, attributes, or qualities, such as colors, names, or labels.

-Step 3: Identify that qualitative data is typically represented by words or categories, while quantitative data is represented by numbers.
+Note that qualitative data can be visualized using graphs like bar charts or pie charts, while quantitative data can be represented using histograms, line graphs, or scatter plots.

-Step 4: Note that both types of data can be visualized, but the types of visualizations differ.
-For example, qualitative data can be shown using bar charts or pie charts, while quantitative data can be shown using histograms or scatter plots.
+Identify that qualitative data is not represented by numbers but by categories or labels, whereas quantitative data is always numerical.

 Watch next